2027 United States elections

 Elections are scheduled to be held in the United States, in large part, on November 2, 2027.
-The off-year election includes gubernatorial and state legislative elections in a few states, as well as numerous mayoral races, and a variety of other local offices on the ballot.
+The off-year election includes gubernatorial and state legislative elections in a few states, as well as numerous mayoral races, and a variety of other local offices on the ballot as well as potential Ballot measures in some states.
 Special elections to the United States Congress may take place if vacancies arise.